thingsboard/thingsboard.github.io/docs/services/trainings.md

 ### Server-side application development using Thingsboard API

-Learn how to connect your cloud applications with your IoT devices using Thingsboard platfom APIs.
+Learn how to connect your cloud applications with your IoT devices using Thingsboard platform APIs.

 This training session will provide you with in-depth understanding platform REST and websocket APIs, rule engine, data collection and analytics use cases.